 I obtained a 61 note (5 octave) organ manual from the Kimball Organ Company for about $75, and considered the interface task in depth.
 Among the primary perfor- mance specifications for the design were:

-- Polyphonic capability (not limited
+- Polyphonic capability (not limited to single notes)

 - Undiscernible response delay